Metaphoriker/pathetic/README.md

 <h1>Pathetic - A Pathfinding library for Minecraft</h1>

-<p>A high-performance, backwards-compatible, and asynchronous easy-to-use pathfinding library written in Java.
+<p>A high-performance, backwards-compatible, and asynchronous easy-to-use pathfinding library written in Java for 3D environments.
-<br> Pathetic leverages the <b>A* algorithm</b> with customizable heuristics for real-time pathfinding in <b>Spigot/Paper </b>environments.</p>
+<br> Pathetic leverages the <b>A* algorithm</b> with customizable heuristics for real-time pathfinding.</p>

 <h2>Key Features</h2>